 Families offered an enrollment seat will be provided with instructions for registering.
-This notice will be provided to them no later than by July 1 of the current year.
+This notice will be provided to them no later than by July 1st.
 Families must complete registration by the published deadline in order to secure enrollment.
 If an enrollment offer is declined or if you do not complete the registration process by the established deadline, your child's seat will be offered to the next potential student on the waiting list.